Introverted leaders are usually great at technical skills. That’s why they were promoted and given more responsibility.

 However, a “leader” is also commonly referred to as a person who likes to be the center of attention, and therefore is acquainted with many people, has a global vision, and a certain amount of healthy aggression.

-In fact, many words we use acquire additional aspects and shades of meaning not present in dictionaries.
+In fact, many words we use to acquire additional aspects and shades of meaning are not present in dictionaries.